College football: It could be a chaotic weekend in the Big 12

 As strong of a defense as Texas is believed to have (eighth in defensive success rate), we did see the Longhorns struggle against the Sooners, allowing 201 rushing yards and three rushing scores in a 34-30 loss.

-Now in his second start, Longhorns quarterback Maalik Murphy will get his shot against a Wildcats secondary that’s 78th in passing yards allowed.
+Now in his second start, Longhorns quarterback Maalik Murphy (playing in place of injured starter Quinn Ewers) will get his shot against a Wildcats secondary that’s 78th in passing yards allowed.
 With another full week of practice, Murphy could excel.
 He had a 30-yard touchdown pass to Adonai Mitchell last week and has thrown 12 attempts in that medium-to-deep range.
 Combine Murphy with RB Jonathon Brooks (tied for 10th in explosive runs) and this is still a Texas offense that can produce.
 I expect points and for this total to shoot over 49.5.

 Oklahoma -6 at Oklahoma State, 60.5